cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 #### Adding Linux SRv6 Routes

-Currently the Linux Kernel implementation supports SRv6 SRH encapsulation, but does not yet support uSID.
-We can work with this because our SONiC nodes do support uSID and we'll simply construct the Linux SRv6 route with a single *segment* in the SRH that happens to have our fabric uSIDs embedded in it.
+Our SONiC nodes support uSID and we'll simply construct the Linux SRv6 route with a single *segment* in the SRH that happens to have our fabric uSIDs embedded in it.
+This SRv6 route will then be programmed at the host level.

 1. Manually add a Linux SRv6 route on *`host00`* to *`host02`* to take the path *`leaf00`* -> *`spine01`* -> *`leaf02`*: